Perkedel/Lah-Mboh/docs/Tutorial/HowToNotScrewMapping.md

 > [!NOTE]
 > Again, DO NOT & NEVER force yourself to be impressive the first try!!
 > You always have alot of stuffs to do than just start dedicating yourself into a rabbithole.
 > I've learned this the hard way, that, to solve a problem in a rabbit hole, requires that another esoteric methods to solve, that probably is beyond your knowledges & capabilities.
+> As a result, it is very terrible, & unlikable, heck may get you banned (if they're not DNB POC guaranteed & hence super toxic).

 ### Advice n°10 : Do not copy and paste parts of maps made by another author